From 1 October 2018 you need to submit an implementation strategy for approval by us within 28 days of the triggering event occurring.

 Failing to comply with your duties may result in a penalty of up to £5,000 for an individual and £50,000 in any other case.

 When we consider whether to impose a penalty and the level, we will apply our risk-based approach and take into account the relevant facts of the case.
-For further information about the factors we generally consider when deciding whether to take enforcement action, see our compliance and enforcement policy for occupational pension schemes providing money purchase benefits (PDF, 116kb, 20 pages).
+For further information about the factors we generally consider when deciding whether to take enforcement action, see our master trust supervision and enforcement policy (PDF, 224kb, 23 pages).